georgeamalan/floor-plan-new/README.md

 - Draw rectangles and polygons on the floor plan.
 - Select, multi-select (Shift-click), move, and resize shapes.
 - Drag polygon vertices; add polygon points with Alt-click.
+- Hold Shift while drawing a polygon to constrain the next segment to horizontal or vertical.
 - Snap-to-grid for alignment (toggle in toolbar).
 - Pan/zoom with mouse wheel; space+drag or Pan tool.
 - Rename, recolor, duplicate, delete areas.